alec-ov/onix-internship-server/readme.md

 *.env* Should contain:
 - `PORT` server hosting port.
 - `DB_PASSWORD` MongoDB atlas password.
-- `JWT_SECRET` a string that will be used whrn signing and verifying tokens.
+- `JWT_SECRET` a string that will be used when signing and verifying tokens.
 ## Models
 ### User
 - `name` string.